garden-io/garden/docs/reference/commands.md

 Examples:

-  garden get actions                                         # list all actions in the project garden get actions --include-state                         # list all actions in the project with state in output garden get actions --detail                                # list all actions in project with detailed info garden get actions --kind deploy                           # only list the actions of kind 'Deploy' garden get actions A B --kind build --sort type            # list  actions A and B of kind 'Build' sorted by type garden get actions --include-state -o=json                 # get json output
+  garden get actions                                  # list all actions in the project garden get actions --include-state                  # list all actions in the project with state in output garden get actions --detail                         # list all actions in project with detailed info garden get actions --kind deploy                    # only list the actions of kind 'Deploy' garden get actions a b --kind build --sort type     # list actions 'a' and 'b' of kind 'Build' sorted by type garden get actions build.a deploy.b                 # list actions 'build.a' and 'deploy.b' garden get actions --include-state -o=json          # get json output

 #### Usage